-Staff will have a named person available to provide support and information, particularly if they have been suspended, and will be given advice on obtaining legal representation and counselling if needed.
-A copy of the CSCP information leaflet "Allegations against staff - what happens next?" should be provided to the member of staff.
-The leaflet is available at https://cscp.org.uk/wp-content/uploads/2019/06/Allegations-against-staff-what-happens-next.pdf.
+A copy of the CSCP information leaflet "Allegations against staff - what happens next?" will be provided to the member of staff.
+This leaflet is available at https://cscp.org.uk/wp-content/uploads/2019/06/Allegations-against-staff-what-happens-next.pdf.